apache/couchdb/src/my-first-couchdb-plugin/README.md

 A practical guide to developing CouchDB plugins.

-*NOTE: This is incomplete, barely tested, works only with the 1867-feature-plugin branch of Apache CouchDB and expects that you understand some Erlang.
-This is mostly for early review, but if you are daring, you can learn something already :)*
+*NOTE: this feature is considered beta, possibly subject to change and expects that you understand some Erlang.

 ## Preparation